mbolivar-nordic/zephyr/doc/guides/porting/shields.rst

   compilation.

 * **Kconfig.shield**: This file defines shield Kconfig symbols that will be used for default shield configuration.
-To ease use with applications, the default shield configuration here should be consistent with those in the :ref:`default_board_configuration`.

 * **Kconfig.defconfig**: This file defines the default shield configuration.

-It is made to be consistent with the :ref:`default_board_configuration`.
-Hence, shield configuration should be done by keeping in mind that features activation is application responsibility.
+To ease use with applications, these Kconfig files should be consistent with those mentioned in :ref:`write_board_kconfig`.
+Hence, shield configuration writers should keep in mind that feature activation is the application's responsibility.

 Board compatibility
 *******************